FGSeRaser/DBD-Region-Changer/README.md

     Detects the current active region by reading the hosts file on startup and on interval

-    Updates ping and status values in place without recreating the list entries
+    Updates ping and status values in place

 Use this project as a small utility to experiment with region locking and latency monitoring for Dead by Daylight’s GameLift infrastructure on Windows.